Updated October 4, 2019

 - Is there a resource you have been eyeing already which is included in the Toolkit?
 If so, this is probably a good time to snag it.

-- Is there a blogger you would like to learn more from?
+- Is there a specific blogger with a resource in the Toolkit you would like to learn more from?

 - Do you have the time to go through the resources that interest you?
 Will you realistically go through them?
 Be honest.
 It’s a lot of information.
 Don’t buy it and do nothing with it!